warpKaiba/TMpokeheroes/README.md

 ## PHEpicScriptEPIC.user.js
 Affects all clicklists.

-This script will automatically click through a clicklist for as long as you have the tab open.
+This script will automatically "click" through a clicklist for as long as you have the tab open.
 It is not recommended to keep the tab open for an extended period of time.
-This thing racks up interactions extremely quickly.
+This thing racks up interactions extremely quickly, even faster than an autoclicker.

 ## PH_partyselectall.user.js
 Affects the storage box page.